UD-Math-Data-Science-1/notes/_sources/regression/other.md

 print("Best kNN CofD:",knn.score(X_te,y_te))
 ```

-As you can see, kNN is dead even with the linear model for this dataset.
-However, the coefficients of the linear model give some potentially useful information, and the linear model can be improved somewhat with regularization, while kNN offers no significant advantages.
+As you can see, kNN is no better than the linear model for this dataset.
+Moreover, the coefficients of the linear model give some potentially useful information, and the linear model can be improved somewhat with regularization, while kNN offers no significant advantages here.